victorqribeiro/remember/README.md

 # Remember

-Remember is a simple bash script that allow you to write "to do" lists.
+Remember is a simple bash script that allows you to write "to do" lists and things you want to remeber, in your terminal.

 !["Remember"](screenshot.png)